Opzij: History and profile

 The magazine currently contains articles about women and women's issues, as well as "lifestyle" sections.
 It also has a reputation for publishing stories about and studies of female sexuality in the Netherlands.
 For many years, Opzij was a yardstick to measure Dutch women's attitudes; for instance, a 2002 study investigated Dutch women's opinions on relationships and sexuality based largely on empirical evidence of the changes Opzij and its readership have experienced since its founding.
 The publisher and owner of the magazine was Weekbladpers.

 In 2014, its owner, Weekbladpers, sold the magazine as part of an organizational restructuring prompted by declining sales numbers for magazines.
 NRC Handelsblad reported Opzij's circulation as 44,000 copies in May 2014, down about 50% over the previous decade.
-The new owner, Veen Media, employs some thirty-five people, five of which with Opzij.
+The new owner, Veen Media, employed some thirty-five people, five of which with Opzij.
 Veen had been publishing popular-science magazines, including New Science; that magazine's editor, Irene van Bel, succeeded Daphne van Paassen (interim editor since 2003, after the departure of Margriet van der Linden) at Opzij.

+In 2017 publisher Hans van Brussel bought Opzij.
+Marianne Verhoeven was chief-editor from 2017-2022.
+Van Brussel changed Opzij into a quarterly 'bookazine' in 2024.